readlearncode/Java-Enterprise-Edition-Introduction/README.md

 ## Challenge

-1. Create a different frontend to display the cargo data as it is updated.

-2. Add a chat client that allows public website uses to chat with admin users about the cargo they are tracking
+1. Specify a custom bean name.
+Change the bean name used in the view to tracker.

+2. Explore the primefaces website.
+Visit primefaces.org.

+3. Replace autocomplete with dropdown.
+Replace with a drop down already populated with all tracking IDs.

 ## Solution